Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 2,2,2

-with their first-shell triple intersections decomposed
+with their rst-shell triple intersections decomposed

 nodes (listed explicitly in the last column).
-Every triple intersection has size 8, so K
+Every triple intersection has size 8, so

 (O)